 If your camper(s) has signed up for an activity session and later decides they are not really interested, we will make every attempt to make the necessary modifications.
 We ask that your camper(s) make every effort to attend a minimum of two activity days of that session before we move forward with making changes.
 The constant change in schedules causes confusion and discord.
 Our goal is to ensure that each camper has the best experience possible.
 Please, be certain before you make the activities selections.

 For further details and pricing information, contact us!
 (610) 650-8157

 In the event a course has been cancelled by Les Petits Cherubs, a refund will be issued.
 Summer camp registration fees are non-refundable.
-However, if you would like to cancel a session or class, our administrative office will issue a full refund.
-However, you must submit two weeks prior written notice.
+However, if you would like to cancel a session or class, the Les Petits Cherubs Administrative office will issue a full refund.
+However, you must submit a written notice two (2) weeks prior.

 Payments are due by:

-Weekly payments are acceptable.
-Please call our us to make billing arrangements.
+- Weekly payments are acceptable.
+Please call the Administrative Office to make billing arrangements.

-We believe no child should be left behind.
-Ultimately, summer camp is costly, causing some families inability to afford the tuition.
-If you are in need of financial assistance, we ask that you call us or write a letter explaining your current financial circumstances.
-You will be asked to submit a minimum of three pay-stubs, W-2 from 2016, and a notarized letter stating that there is no other household income or family members that contribute to your monthly expenses.
+Les Petits Cherubs believes that no child should be left behind.
+Ultimately, Summer camp is costly, causing some families the inability to afford tuition and special activities.
+If you are in need of financial assistance, we ask that you contact the Administrative Office or write a letter explaining your current financial circumstances.
+You will be asked to submit a minimum of 3 paystubs, W-2 from 2023, and a notarized letter stating that there is no other household income or family members that contribute to your monthly expenses.